A Conversation with Perugia’s Intern

 Q: How do you see poetry fitting into your life as you move forward?

-Editor’s note: It’s been such a pleasure to work with Sam Brown this summer.
-With COVID-19 necessitating internships be conducted remotely again this summer for Smith College, a great match was made between Smith, Sam, and Perugia Press!
-Thanks to Jean Blakeman for conducting this interview, to Smith for funding the internship through Praxis, to Matt Donovan for sending Sam our way, and to Sam for your creative, diligent, and careful work this summer.
+Editor’s note: It’s been such a pleasure to work with Eleanor Walsh this summer – a great match was made between Eleanor, Amherst College, and Perugia Press!
+Thanks to Jean Blakeman for conducting this interview, to the Loeb Center at Amherst for funding through the Charles Hamilton Houston Internship Program, to Kirun Kapur for facilitating the connection between the Loeb Center, Perugia, and the Amherst College Creative Writing Program, and to Eleanor for your inspired, careful, and attentive work this summer.